Biliary atresia is a rare but serious liver disorder that affects newborn babies.

 What causes biliary atresia?

 The cause of biliary atresia is not known.
-At this time there is no known way of preventing biliary atresia, or of predicting when it will occur.
+There is currently no known way of preventing biliary atresia, or of predicting when it will occur.

 What are the early signs of biliary atresia?